Galois cohomology of a number field is Koszul: Introduction

 Another approach to proving this conjecture was suggested in our paper~\cite{PV}.
 There it was shown that the Milnor--Bloch--Kato conjecture would follow from its low-degree part if one knew the quadratic algebra $\KM(K)/l$ to be \emph{Koszul}.
 The argument in~\cite{PV} was only directly applicable to fields $K$ having no algebraic extensions of degree prime to~$l$; it is well-known that it suffices to prove the Milnor--Bloch--Kato conjecture for such fields.
 The proper scope of the Koszulity conjecture was demonstrated in~\cite{Pober,Partin}, where a motivic interpretation of it was found in the case when $K$ contains a primive $l$\+root of unity.

-A positively graded algebra $A=k\oplus A_1\oplus A_2\oplus\dsb$ over a field~$k$ is called \emph{Koszul} \cite[Subsection~2.2]{PV} if the groups $H_{ij}(A)=\Tor_{ij}^A(k,k)$ vanish for all $i\ne j$, where the first grading $i$ is the homological grading and the second grading $j$ is the \emph{internal} grading, which is induced from the grading of~$A$.
+A positively graded associative algebra $A=k\oplus A_1\oplus A_2\oplus\dsb$ over a field~$k$ is called \emph{Koszul} \cite[Subsection~2.2]{PV} if the groups $H_{ij}(A)=\Tor_{ij}^A(k,k)$ vanish for all $i\ne j$, where the first grading $i$ is the homological grading and the second grading $j$ is the \emph{internal} grading, which is induced from the grading of~$A$.
+This definition, introduced originally for algebras with (locally) finite-dimensional components by S.~Priddy~\cite{Pr} (see~\cite{BGSoe} or~\cite{PP} for a detailed treatment), was extended to the infinite-dimensional case in~\cite{PV}.
 In particular, the conditions on $H_{ij}(A)$ for $i=1$ and~$2$ mean that the algebra $A$ is quadratic, i.~e., generated by $A_1$ with relations of degree~$2$.

 \begin{kc} For any field $K$ containing a primitive root of unity of a prime degree~$l$, the algebra $\KM(K)/l$ is Koszul. \end{kc}

 Another formulation of the Koszulity conjecture is the assertion that the Galois cohomology algebra $\bigoplus_n H^n(G_K,\mu_l^{\ot n})$ is Koszul, in the same assumptions on $K$ and~$l$.
 In view of the Merkurjev--Suslin theorem, this formulation clearly implies the Milnor--Bloch--Kato conjecture.
 By the result of~\cite{PV}, the former formulation also implies the Milnor--Bloch--Kato, provided that one knows just a little bit more than the Merkurjev--Suslin theorem.